Making and Keeping Great Friendships Among Men

 Key chapters that really stand out to me were 1.
 Who Needs Friends?, 2.
 Why Are We Lacking in Close Friendships?, 3.
 The High Cost Of Going It Alone, 6.
 Biblical Principles of Friendship, 9.
 Friendship in Other Times and Places, 10.
 Understanding Yourself, and 14.
 The Caring of Friendships.

-Who’s Got Your Back would benefit Christian leaders and men, especially those involved in or responsible for discipleship or men’s ministries.
+Who’s Got Your Back (affiliate link) would benefit Christian leaders and men, especially those involved in or responsible for discipleship or men’s ministries.

 While David Smith doesn’t shy away from his Christian worldview or his faith, this book is also beneficial for non-Christian readers, particularly those in positions of leading others.